F-Stack/f-stack/doc/F-Stack_API_Reference.md

 	int ff_setsockopt(int s, int level, int optname, const void *optval, socklen_t optlen);

-  getsockopt() and setsockopt() manipulate options for the socket referred to by the file descriptor sockfd. more info see man getsockopt and man setsockopt.
+  getsockopt() and setsockopt() manipulate options for the socket denoted by the file descriptor sockfd. more info see man getsockopt and man setsockopt.

 #### ff_socketpair

 	int ff_socketpair(int domain, int type, int protocol, int *sv);

-  The socketpair() call creates an unnamed pair of connected sockets in the specified domain, of the specified type, and using the optionally specified protocol. more info see man socketpair
+  The socketpair() call creates an unnamed pair of connected sockets in the given domain in the specified type, and uses the optionally given protocol. more info see man socketpair.

 #### Socket operation function